Tuesday, 31 March 2020

 Tuesday 10th March

 Actually I have now found out where Bali is by looking at a map on my phone, so I have a better idea of where I am.
-It is truly beautiful, and where were are is all jungle from which emanate strange bird and animal noises.
+It is truly beautiful, and where we are is all jungle from which emanate strange bird and animal noises.
 We both had a good sleep last night, and feel nicely rested.
 It was so good to lie horizontally instead of trying to doze on the plane.
 When we set off from our room for breakfast in the Club Lounge, our “butler” Pandé suddenly appeared out of nowhere and escorted us along the corridor to explain the breakfast routine.
 Coincidence?
 Or was he waiting for us?
 Breakfast was predictably lavish, the menu seemed to cover every Indonesian and European option imaginable.
 I chose black rice pancakes with jackfruit, berries and caramel sauce.
 I won’t go on about all the different foods that I try here, I just mention it to demonstrate the exotic choices.

 We had already decided what we would do today - relax at the infinity pool.
 The hotel doesn’t seem to be too busy so we had a great choice of sunloungers and we were soon swimming, reading, chatting, and I started listening to a podcast recommended by Jamie and his crime loving housemate Louis.
 I mean that Louis enjoys true crime podcasts, not that he commits crimes - he’s a highly respectable doctor.
 The podcast is called Black Hands and it’s about the murder of a family in Dunedin in the 1990s; it had a huge impact on the community.
 So far it’s fascinating.